s00r1/calendrier/README_en.md

 ### Testing persistence

 After manually filling the schedule or using the **Auto** button, refresh the page.
-All assigned dates should reappear thanks to persistence via JSONBin.
-If not, make sure the proxy server is running and that `JSONBIN_KEY` is set on the server.
+All assigned dates should reappear thanks to persistence via Firestore.
+If not, double-check your Firebase configuration.

 ### Dark theme